MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-an-app-submission.md

 author: mcleanbyron
 ms.assetid: E8751EBF-AE0F-4107-80A1-23C186453B1C
 description: Use this method in the Windows Store submission API to update an existing app submission.
-title: Update an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Update an app submission ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article